jonas-fuchs/varVAMP/docs/how_varvamp_works.md

 1. varVAMP sorts all amplicons by their score and takes the non-overlapping amplicon with the lowest score!
 2. As varVAMP gives a size penalty to amplicons, varVAMP automatically finds amplicons with low primer scores close to your optimal length (if possible).

+#### primer BLAST module (currently only for the sanger and tiled modi)
+1. varVAMP generates a fasta query and searches for possible hits with the same settings as [primer blast](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-13-134).
+2. For each amplicon varVAMP searches for off-targets, defined as hits in the db that are the maximum amplicons length multiplied by `BLAST_SIZE_MULTI` apart from each other.
+3. varVAMP appends a high penalty score to the amplicons score if these producing off-targets.
+This ensures that all other available amplicons are preferentially used.
+4. Reports if amplicons with off-targets are in the final scheme.

 #### qPCR
 1. Find probe regions with their own number of ambiguous characters.
 2. Digest and search for probes (with their own base parameter)